Paul resolves his conflict with the Corinthians by showing how the crucifixion turns our value systems upside-down.

 Rather than seek wealth and status, Christians should embrace the paradox of the cross and the cruciform life that transforms them to love and serve.

-The gospel transforms all believers into generous people who give freely out of their gratitude for the gift of salvation they received through Jesus.
+The Gospel transforms all Jesus followers into generous people who give freely out of gratitude received through their new life in Jesus.

 Paul is weak and flawed, but he reminds the Corinthians that inadequacies reveal the love and grace of Jesus, whose power is perfected through weakness.